 To accept and justify offers; to support and challenge your fellow player; to make choices that are true to the scene and the characters.

 Great setups for this game are things like first dates, job interviews, meeting your in-laws for the very first time – situations where there is an accepted decorum of behavior.
 The game works best when the justification is true to the scene and the characters, not by blaming outside forces or “wimping” with something like, “I don’t know what came over me!”
 It can be challenging, but let your justifications become discovery about your characters.
 Give yourself some environment and character relationship to work with.
 That way, the justifications can come from those two elements.
+Evil twins should be careful to find a balance between tagging in so often that an actual scene can’t develop and not tagging in enough to include themselves in the scene.
+(Note: Any of the players playing the evil twins can tag in for either scene player.)

 Scene Three Ways